ronBP95/React_1UP/README.old.md

 Non-Auth: Can only see tutorials on how the application works
 Auth: Can view your dashboard and have full functionality of the app.

+Update:
+For the moment, the auth is not working as intended.
+The productivity view that allows you to create tasks and spend your balance on rewards is available for all users.